darrenjw/scala-smfsb/docs/Tutorial.md

 import breeze.linalg._
 import breeze.numerics._
 ```
 We are now ready to go.

+### Simulating models

 Let's begin by instantiating a Lotka-Volterra model, simulating a single realisation of the process, and then plotting it.
 ```scala
 // Simulate LV with Gillespie
 val model = SpnModels.lv[IntState]()